kg-09-creator/my-guestbook-api/README.md

 - Visit `/profiles` to see others' profiles.
   - If you see [], it just means the directory is empty.
 Use the /join endpoint to add yourself!
 - Try the /vibe endpoint to see how the club is doing!

+## Process
+Built using Python and FastAPI, it is hosted on Render.

+## Some Issues I Faced and Troubleshooted
+- Error 500
+- Status 127